 Additionally, effective workforce planning includes regular analysis of how productive the business’s employees are, both as a whole and individually.
 If the workforce is in any capacity underperforming, then changes such as adding a learning management strategy can be developed to increase productivity.

-Similarly, strategic workforce planning is the process of aligning the needs of the workforce with those of the business, based on long-term objectives and goals.
+Similarly, strategic workforce management is the process of aligning the needs of the workforce with those of the business, based on long-term objectives and goals.
 This includes succession planning, which ensures that there’s a plan in place to quickly fill essential management roles (typically with employees that already have the most important skills) when they’re vacated.

-Workforce planning involves many moving pieces.
+Workforce management involves many moving pieces.
 It includes your individual employees, their active development and your organizational goals.
 Because there are so many moving parts, it will be most successful if you actively evaluate and update your plans, which requires that you implement a system for workforce planning.
 While that might seem like a heavy workload, it can easily be automated by implementing a workforce management software with features that can track and analyze data for you — making your planning process easy as pie.

 What Are the Goals of Workforce Planning?

 Implementing workforce planning can accomplish a variety of things.
 It can help you identify where your organization would benefit from expanding teams, as well as areas where your employees would benefit from additional training.
-However, there are a few key things you’ll be able to accomplish by actively implementing workforce planning practices.
+However, there are a few key things you’ll be able to accomplish by actively implementing workforce management practices.

-One goal of effective workforce planning is problem prevention.
+One goal of effective workforce management is problem prevention.
 A major part of workforce planning is making a thorough assessment of the skills each department requires and whether the employees in those departments possess those skills.
 By conducting this assessment, you’ll be able to recognize gaps where skills are missing and be able to correct that issue before it becomes a source of pain.

-Another goal that workforce planning can accomplish is maintaining successful leadership.
+Another goal that workforce management can accomplish is maintaining successful leadership.
 Effective workforce planning helps you recognize the leadership positions that are currently open or soon will be open.
 With that knowledge, you’re able to begin assessing which employees would be successful in those newly open positions.
 You’re also able to plan for them to be trained to fill the role, making for a smooth transition.

-Finally, the ultimate goal of workforce planning is to increase productivity and efficiency.
+Finally, the ultimate goal of workforce management is to increase productivity and efficiency.
 Integrated workforce planning provides you with analytics that can show you the specific details of how your plan is affecting the business.
 Planning gives you a clear overview of your organization’s performance metrics so that you can set realistic goals for the future.
 Implementing a strategy for workforce planning that includes both quantitative and qualitative metrics to measure success sets your business on the path towards long-term success.

 It sounds like there will be a large workload required to meet these goals.
 In reality, there are really only a handful of core tasks to complete in order to benefit from workforce planning.
-However, if you’re new to workforce planning, or just incredibly busy, workforce management software can help streamline these tasks to make the entire process easy.
+However, if you’re new to workforce planning, or just incredibly busy, workforce management can help streamline these tasks to make the entire process easy.

 How Do I Select a Workforce Management System?